What Is Mindfulness And How Can It Improve Your Mental Health?

 Mindfulness is something you can practice on your own, and it is also something you can learn and use in online therapy.
 Research has found that online mindfulness-based interventions can be effective for improving mental health.
 For instance, one such study examined the effectiveness of online mindfulness-based interventions (MBIs) in improving mental health, particularly depression, anxiety, and stress.
 Researchers concluded that “online MBIs were effective in reducing depression, anxiety, and stress.”

 If you’re interested in learning more about mindfulness for concerns like stress, anxiety, or depression, the thought of commuting to an in-person appointment to meet with a therapist may seem additionally stressful or exhausting.
-With online therapy, you can speak with a therapist about your concerns from wherever you feel most comfortable and have an internet connection, without needing to make a trip into an office.
+With online therapy, you can speak with a therapist about your concerns from wherever you feel most comfortable and have an internet connection, without needing to make a trip to an office.

 Takeaway